 No motion blur, thus adapting the shutter speed to match the flight speed;

 Overlap ratios, both in the front and side directions, are in line with the instructions;

 JPG with minimal to no compression for RGB pictures.

 9.2.
 Irradiance Level

-The Pilot shall ensure that all acquired Aerial Data is capture considering a minimum quality of irradiance level of 600 w/m2;
+The Pilot shall ensure that all acquired Aerial Data is captured considering a minimum quality irradiance level of 600 w/m2;

 Pointing directly at the sun (max value);

 The Pilot shall take photos of the screen of the irradiance meter while performing both measurements.

 10. EXECUTION OF AN OPERATION

 The Operation shall be conducted following the highest quality standards as might be expected from a professional pilot;